-We’ve covered about the availability of first beta of Advanced SystemCare 4 and 3rd Beta of ASC 4 , if you’re using latest ASC 4 beta, you can observe Advanced SystemCare Performance Monitor running and shows some rating on the right side of the screen highlighting CPU, RAM, Disk and Network usage, if you find this annoying, you can disable Advanced SystemCare Performance Monitor, here is how.
+We’ve covered about the availability of the first and third betas of Advanced SystemCare 4, if you’re using the latest version, you can observe Advanced SystemCare Performance Monitor running and shows some rating on the right side of the screen highlighting CPU, RAM, Disk and Network usage, if you find this annoying, you can disable Advanced SystemCare Performance Monitor, here is how.

 What is Advanced SystemCare Performance Monitor?

-Advanced SystemCare Performance Monitor is a feature introduced in ASC 4, based on unique performance criteria from IObit, this tool rates or grades your PC performance from A to D. If your PC performance is at low level, this tool offers suggestions to improve performance, for example, like running Turbo boost module.
+Advanced SystemCare Performance Monitor is a feature introduced in ASC 4, based on unique performance criteria from IObit, this tool rates or grades your PC performance from A to D. If your PC performance is at low level, this tool offers suggestions to improve the performance, for example, like running Turbo boost module.

 PMonitor.exe process(update: In Advanced SystemCare 8 or later versions, you”ll see this as Monitor.exe) will appear running in the Task Manager in the Processes tab, this belongs to Advnaced SystemCare Performance Monitor.
 You can pin graphic shown by Performance Monitor on the desktop.

 Disabling Advanced SystemCare Performance Monitor

-By default, this tool was pre-configured to run at Windows startup with ASC and with the launch of ASC also.
+By default, this tool was pre-configured to run at Windows startup with ASC, and with the launch of program also.
 To disable Advanced SystemCare Performance Monitor

 - Open ASC UI, click “More” drop-down menu and click “Settings”

 - Select ‘Performance Monitor’ tab on left and uncheck for “Execute performance Monitor at Windows Startup” and “ Launch Performance Monitor with Advanced SystemCare”, Click “Ok” button to save changes.

 Update: In ASC 6 or later versions, you can disable Performance monitor by following the below steps.